Updated July 27, 2024

 Research online, and then again at the airport.
 With more than one seller, it’s possible you’ll find discounted rates.
 This was the case in Brisbane in February 2019, when both Vodafone and Optus reduced their popular $40 travel plans to $20.

 Or, you may find a deal for an online purchase.
-For example, at the time of updating this post in February 2020, Vodafone has an online half-price offer on its Combo plans.
+For example, at the time of updating this post in July 2024, Vodafone has an online half-price offer on its Prepaid Plus Starter Packs.
+The $35 Prepaid Plus Starter Pack comes with 45 GB of data, unlimited national calls and texts, and 500 international calling minutes to 36 countries for only $15 for 28 days.

 My experience with Optus and Vodafone

 In 2017, I chose Optus.
-In 2019, I went with Vodafone.
+In 2019 and 2023, I went with Vodafone.
 Both had kiosks at my arrival airport and both offered similar plans.
-I’ll focus on the more recent 2019 experience with Vodafone.

-Set up was quick and efficient.
-The Starter Pack, included in the cost of the plan, came with a SIM card and SIM card removal tool.
+With Vodafone, set up was quick and efficient.
 Ann, the Vodafone worker, had my phone connected to the network within a few minutes.

 vodafone-worker-Brisbane-airport

 In the last few years, plans have become more robust, oozing with features valued by travellers.
 They’ve also become cheaper.
 Optus plans were similar in cost and features to those of Vodafone.
-In February 2019, I chose Vodafone’s Combo Plus Plan with the following features:
+Here’s an example of a Vodafone plan purchased on one of my trips:

 • regular price of $40 discounted to $20